catenax-ng/k8s-cluster-stack/apps/argocd/README.md

 - Create a new branch from `main`, e.g. `chore/bump_argocd_version`
 - Checkout new branch
-- ArgoCD app has to be updated in `apps/argocd/base/kustomization.yaml`
+- ArgoCD version has to be updated in `apps/argocd/base/kustomization.yaml`

     ```yaml
     resources: